jacobdensford/jacobdensford.com/projects/centauri-womb.md

 ## Status

-I'm about two thirds of the way through the second draft.
-Trying really hard to finish by the end of the summer, but we'll see.
+I’m about two thirds of the way through the second draft.
+Trying really hard to finish by the end of the summer, but we’ll see.